top of page

 The Political Ecology Lab in OSU's College of Earth, Ocean, and Atmospheric Science examines the power dynamics that shape natural resource access and use and the ways that social power relations mediate the impacts of environmental change.

-We are geographers, geospatial scientists, environmental scientists, activists, and educators who aim to bring a focus on power, equity, and justice to our work in the Earth, ocean, and atmospheric sciences.
+We are geographers, geospatial scientists, environmental scientists, agriculturalists, activists, and educators who aim to bring consideration of power, equity, and justice to our work in the geographic and environmental sciences.

 If you are interested in joining us, please reach out at kelsey dot emard at oregonstate.edu